 - Hormone fluctuations settle and menopause symptoms stop.

 - Many women feel a sense of relief during the postmenopausal stage.
+Hormone fluctuations gradually and slowly settle.
+While menopause symptoms can ease for some women, others can experience discomforts for many, many years.

 To manage menopause symptoms better, watch this fun and interesting video by Dr. Barbara Taylor better known as Menopause Barbie as she explains the stages of menopause (25:32)!